pingcap/docs/reference/tiflash/use-tiflash.md

 In the result of above statement:

 * `AVAILABLE` indicates whether the TiFlash replicas of this table is available or not. `1` means available and `0` means unavailable.
 * `PROGRESS` means the progress of the replication.
-The value is between `0.0` and `1.0`. `1` means at least one replicas is replicated.
+The value is between `0.0` and `1.0`. `1` means at least one replica is replicated.

 ## Use TiDB to read TiFlash replicas

 TiDB provides three ways to read TiFlash replicas.
-If you have added a TiFlash replica without any engine configuration, the CBO mode is used by default.
+If you have added a TiFlash replica without any engine configuration, the CBO (cost-based optimization) mode is used by default.

 ### Smart selection